Skip to main content

 Despite advocacy to add a racial category for Middle Eastern and North African (MENA) people, MENA people are included in the White racial category.

-Pacific Isladers were first counted in their own racial category in the 2000 Census.
+Pacific Islanders were first counted in their own racial category in the 2000 Census.

 Prior to this, Pacific Islander People were counted in the same racial category as Asian American people.